Poc275/poc275-gatsby/src/markdown/kindle-clippings.md

 ---
-title: "Tufte in D3.js"
+title: "Kindle Clippings"
 date: "2019-01-02"
 image: "https://source.unsplash.com/150x150/?gatsbyjs"
 keywords: "blog"
-class: "tufte-d3-project"
+class: "kindle-clippings-project"
-link: "tufte-d3-prohject.html"
+link: null
 ---

 #If you are reading this, you know Gatsby is awesome!